As seen in:

 - Support your achievements with numbers and percentages.

-Make your cover letter short and sweet: How Long Should a Cover Letter Be in 2019
+Make your cover letter short and sweet: How Long Should a Cover Letter Be

 5. Explain why you want this job